The Daily Walk with Love

 In Search of the Lost Chord – 1968

-The Daily Walk with Miracles, updated April 5, 2017, first published October 9, 2015, by Paul Evans.
-Photo modified from “The Moody Blues play the New Theatre, Oxford – geograph.org.uk – 1001290” by Brian Robert Marshall.
-Licensed under CC BY-SA 2.0 via Wikimedia Commons.
+The Daily Walk with Love, updated May 2, 2020, first published October 9, 2015, by Paul Evans.
+Video is really Damn hot, really, you should take 20 minutes and watch it, you’ll be glad.
+It’s courtesy of The Moody Blues, YouTube and CozyHollow.
+Included photo is modified from “The Moody Blues play the New Theatre, Oxford – geograph.org.uk – 1001290” by Brian Robert Marshall, and licensed under CC BY-SA 2.0 via Wikimedia Commons.
 Featured image on the Home page is courtesy of The Moody Blues and Facebook.

 See Wikipedia on The Moody Blues: